cb400f/opensuse-guide.org/windows.md

 {% include screenshot.html image="smb-dolph" %}

-If you don't know the IP-address of the share you want to access, you can <i>browse</i> the local network by simply entering <i>smb:/</i> in the Dolphin location bar.
+If you don't know the IP-address of the share you want to access, you can _browse_ the local network by simply entering _smb:/_ in the Dolphin location bar.
 However, this will only work if you configure or (temporarily) disable the firewall first.
 More instructions coming soon...

 ### 12.2.2 Sharing Your Files

-To share <i>your</i> files with MS Windows users, Mac OSX users or other GNU/Linux users on the local network you must configure the Samba Server (make sure the packages <i>yast2-samba-server</i> and <i>samba</i> are installed).
+To share _your_ files with MS Windows users, Mac OSX users or other GNU/Linux users on the local network you must configure the Samba Server (make sure the packages _yast2-samba-server_ and _samba_ are installed).
 You only need to perform the first three steps the first time you want share a folder.

-<b>1) </b> Open the YaST Samba Server module.
+**1)** Open the YaST Samba Server module.

 <div class="path">YaST =&gt; Network Services  =&gt; Samba Server</div>

 {% include screenshot.html image="samba-server" %}

-<b>2) </b> In the tab <i>Start-Up</i> select whether to autostart the Samba service during boot and whether to open the firewall ports required.
+**2)** In the tab _Start-Up_ select whether to autostart the Samba service during boot and whether to open the firewall ports required.

-<b>3) </b> Go to the <i>Shares</i> tab, check the options <i>Allow Users to Share Their Directories</i> and <i>Allow Guest Access</i>.
-In the <i>Identity</i> tab you can configure your workgroup and share name.
+**3)** Go to the _Shares_ tab, check the options _Allow Users to Share Their Directories_ and _Allow Guest Access_.
+In the _Identity_ tab you can configure your workgroup and share name.

-<b>4) </b> Add shares by clicking the "Add" button and specifying the directories you want to share.
+**4)** Add shares by clicking the "Add" button and specifying the directories you want to share.

 ## 12.3 Running MS Windows Applications